 Python to GNU Octave bridge --> run m-files from python.

-Oct2Py is a means to seamlessly call M-files and Octave functions from Python.
+Oct2Py allows you to seamlessly call M-files and Octave functions from Python.
 It manages the Octave session for you, sharing data behind the scenes using MAT files.
 Usage is as simple as:

-If you want to run legacy m-files, do not have MATLAB(TM), and do not fully trust a code translator, this is your library.
+If you want to run legacy m-files, do not have MATLAB®, and do not fully trust a code translator, this is your library.

 - Supports all Octave datatypes and most Python datatypes and Numpy dtypes.